Darragh MacAnthony backs boss on Peterborough United four

 Peterborough United chairman Darragh MacAnthony has backed boss Darren Ferguson's decision to transfer-list and fine four players.

-Gabby Zakuani, Emile Sinclair, Tyrone Barnett and Nathaniel Mendez-Laing were sanctioned for a breach of club discipline following a night out.
+Gabby Zakuani, Emile Sinclair, Tyrone Barnett and Nathaniel Mendez-Laing were

 Two of the players were cautioned by police in Peterborough city centre in the early hours of Sunday morning,

 "I am fully behind the gaffer on his course of action," MacAnthony tweeted.

 Police have not confirmed which two players were cautioned.

 Only Barnett had featured in on Saturday afternoon, a result that left them 23rd in the Championship table.